brandonnorsworthy/rust-quest/README.md

 ### Mission Screen TODOS

-#### Learn More Button
+1. Learn More Button

     links to wiki about event / thing (helps people learn more about stuff in game)

-#### Complete Green Button / Skip Button
+2. Complete Green Button / Skip Button

     in future probably change this to accept so can hold multiple missions at once incase one literally just cannot be completed right now also change the skip button to a cancel button **maybe**

-#### Future
+3. Future

     add % of people that pass in future and if say like 70% of people pass difficulty would be labeled as “hard”

 ### Option Screen TODOS
-options / filters
+1. options
     + disable sound
     + disable animation

-filters:
+2. filters:
     + category adjustments (disable categories like raid or roleplayer stuff)
     + change weigths (sliders maybe like if raid is too rare can make it heavier in weight to show more)
     + disable events that are time based (cargo, heli, airdrops) stuff that can only happen if event is currently going on

 ## Questions